troclaux/notes/golang.md

 ## functions

 - can return any number of results
-- you can define the return type of a function with **named return values**
+- you can define the return type of a function with **return values**
-  - in the function initialization, after the paramenters
+  - in the function initialization, after the parameters
   - can be surrounded by parentheses

 ```go